Overall At-Risk Score:47

 Minnesota to Illinois to Maine – CT, DE, IL, IN, KY, MA, MD, ME, MI, MN, NH, NJ, NY, OH, PA, RI, VA, VT, WI, WV³¹

-Found in a variety of hardwood forest compositions, Allium tricoccum, requires dense canopy cover, well drained soil, and a deep bed of organic matter on the forest floor.
-Favoring the cooler north-facing slopes, the leaves of this species are only present from early April to mid-May where increasing temperatures cause the leaves to die back.²
+Ramps are found in a variety of hardwood forest compositions.
+Allium tricoccum, requires dense canopy cover, well drained soil, and a deep bed of organic matter on the forest floor.
+Favoring a cooler north-facing slopes, the leaves of this species are only present from early April to mid-May where increasing temperatures cause the leaves to die back.²

 Perennial; its annual lifecycle is rather short, staying dormant for 4-6 months of the year depending on local climate.